 If you have an alternative floral source of nectar that the bees can’t resist, then they will leave the hummingbird feeder alone.
 You could also use pollinator seeds to plant some flowers for the hummingbirds and enjoy the wonderful hum radiating from your garden.

 Making a pollinator garden depends on what is suitable for both hummingbirds, and the plants you choose will vary depending on climate, location, and soil type.
-Mix annuals and perennials and choose flowers with staggered bloom times to ensure an abundant food source as long as possible.
+Mix annuals and perennials and choose flowers with staggered bloom times to ensure abundant food sources as long as possible.

 Flowers that attract both hummingbirds and bees alike include Bee Balm, Trumpet Creeper, Petunia, and Zinnia.
 All of these flowers, except for Bee Balm, feature the color yellow, which attracts bees.